edcarp/python-intermediate-esces/_episodes/03-index-slice-subset.md

 ~~~
 {: .language-python}

+## LInterpreting dates

+We might not have dates in a 'clean' year month day format....
+**Chris add section on dealing with dd/mm/yyyy

 ## Indexing and Slicing in Python

 We often want to work with subsets of a **DataFrame** object.
 There are